dminor/plover/readme.md

 end
 ```

-### Let
+### Define

-Let expressions are used to introduce variables.
+Define expressions are used to introduce variables.
 All variables are
-immutable, but it is possible to shadow a previous let expression.
+immutable, but it is possible to shadow a previous define expression.
 The
-value of a let expression is the value that is assigned to the variable.
+value of a define expression is the value that is assigned to the variable.

 ```
-let x := 1;
+def x := 1;
-let x := false;
+def x := false;
-let y := let z := 42;
+def y := def z := 42;
 ```

 ### Function Calls